 Sometimes it’s hard to know even where to begin when it comes to figuring out how your going to keep the kiddos busy all summer long, but themes are a great place to start.
-You can go all out with themed weeks, which is what we will be providing.
-For eight weeks, we’re going to cover everything from Star Wars and Disney to the Olympics and a good old fashioned throw back 80’s summer.
-There will be activities, crafts, games, recipes and educational fun all thrown in.
+You can go all out with themed weeks, which is what we are providing below.
+For sever weeks, we’ve got you covered with everything from Star Wars and Disney to the Lego and a good old fashioned throw back 80’s summer.
+There are activities, crafts, games, recipes and educational fun all thrown in.

 However, you can also just create your own themed activities like water days or nature days or even days built around favorite books or movies or TV characters.
 Many families have had success with travel themed weeks, where each week they “visit” another country.
 This includes finding virtual tours of famous sites or museums, having kids read books on the destination, watching movies set there and preparing special meals from the country or region.
 There are so many ways to use themes to engage kids and make summer feel like an adventure right in your very own home.